dk-invest-101/dk-invest-101.github.io/docs/Bonus - Credit Cards.md

 sidebar_position: 15
 ---

-Credit Cards can offer a range of rewards to customers such as air miles, cashback on purchases (small percentage of the amount is returned to you like for instance 0,5%) or insurances.
+Credit Cards can offer a range of rewards to customers such as airlines miles, cashback on purchases (small percentage of the amount is returned to you like for instance 0,5%) or insurances.
 Using Credit Cards for daily expenses can be a part of your daily expenses saving strategies in some countries.
 A very attractive offer, so why does not everyone use them?

 ### History
 The most common cards in Denmark are those called "Debit Card" or "Dankort", where the money is directly debited from your bank account.
 Credit Cards, on the other hand is borrowed money until the due date, which usually is the end of the month.
 This can become dangerous if you live paycheck to paycheck or have a record of beeing in debt, since you won't notice your daily expenses directly your bank account and might be in for a suprise at the end of the month that now you owe thousands of DKK.
 Moroever, you are basically taking out a "quickloan" if you fail to pay the credit card provider, since interest rates can be a staggering 20% per year.
 Hence, only use Credit Cards with clear concience and remeber to incalculate your debt when you're looking at your bank account.